borisweb2020/C_Projects/README.md

 - `strcmp.c` - takes a password and in case of success finds the total amount of digits in the string
 - `strcpy.c` - copies the characters of the string in reverse order to add the new string between two original ones
 - `strlen.c` - reviews the `strlen()` function

+## Pointers:
+- `pointer_intro.c` - describes basic pointers concepts: creation, manipulation and pointer arithmetic
+- `maxmin.c` - finds *max* and *min* out of 3 integer numbers and displays them on the screen